ChakaZulu/tuxbox_apps/tuxbox/plugins/tuxcom/readme_eng.txt

 History:
 ---------

+11.09.2005 Version 1.9a
+ - added swedish language support (thanks to yeager)

 10.08.2005 Version 1.9
- - support of dbox2-keyboards integrated
+ - support of dbox2-keyboards integrate (by robspr)

 15.07.2005 Version 1.8a
  - added italian language support (thanks to fbrassin)